Backyard Landscaping Design

 Designing a Zen garden in your backyard would require an extensive knowledge of Zen philosophy and its practices.
 However, you don’t need to be a Zen Master in order to get a Zen-style incorporated into the look of your yard.

 Zen landscaping involves using what is called a “dry approach” to your backyard.
 If you live in a dessert or an area with strict water restrictions, then Zen landscaping may work best for your yard.

 Zen landscaping uses mainly rock and gravel to add texture and dimension to a space.
 Simple fountains also help to add to this air of relaxation you want to create with your Zen landscaping.

 In your Zen-style landscaping, you will want to use moss, sand, gravel and stone to create a minimalistic dry space.
 You will want to use plants sparingly in this design.

 If you do use plants, you will use small evergreens trees or ground cover plants.

-Using these great ideas for backyard design, your yard will be an extension of the home you have carefully cultivated.
+Using these great ideas for backyard design, your yard will be an extension of the home you have carefully cultivated both inside and out.

 Share with us at Kelly and Company your backyard pics in the comments below.
 We’d LOVE to them!